A Radio-Controlled 1:36 Scale Model

 April 20: Chains were printed for all the anchors, painted, and attached.
 One got hung on the cathead just to see how it'll look.
 Then the LCD screen on the 3D printer went bad and I had to order a replacement.

-I ordered that Friday and had it installed Monday evening and was back in business.
+I ordered that Friday, installed it Monday evening, and was back in business.

 The rounded balsa covering on the bulwarks was removed on the port side in preparation for the 3D printed hammocks I'm designing.
 These will be printed in lengths of 11cm as that's what will fit in the printer.